oliverkwebb/oliverkwebb.github.io/content/articles/pracstro.md

 - [sunwait](https://github.com/risacher/sunwait) - sunrise/sunset calculator.
 - [plan9 astro(1)](https://9fans.github.io/plan9port/man/man1/astro.html) - astronomical info generator, largely exclusive to plan9.

 As cool as all these tools are, there still exists a specific niche in shell scripting that I still couldn't fill.
-To properly script/embed these tools in the spirit of classic UNIX, there needs to be a clear way to render the info in plain text, ideally without sending HTTP requests or using a GUI.
+To properly script/embed these tools in the spirit of classic UNIX.
+There should be a clear way to render the info in plaintext, ideally without sending HTTP requests or using a GUI.
 There are a lot of things which can do that, but most of them aren't general purpose enough to generate things like moon phases/sunset times/planet positions all at once.

 ![A Venn Diagram of Astronomy Tools](/graph/astro-tools-venn.png)

 # How easy is it to make something like that?

-Lets lessen the scope for a moment, to... lets say moon phases.
+Let's lessen the scope for a moment, to… lets say moon phases.
 Which I couldn't find a straightforward way to get info about without revving up an awk interpreter to strip out text from other things, using inaccurate approximations, or curling information from the internet.

 A year ago, I was looking at [pyphoon](https://github.com/chubin/pyphoon), and found the [astronomy code](https://github.com/chubin/pyphoon/blob/master/pyphoon/lib/astro.py) from it was a rewrite of C code written almost [40 years ago](https://www.fourmilab.ch/moontoolw/).